HL7/davinci-ehrx/input/intro-notes/Coverage-full-intro.md

 Notes:

 * It would be uncommon to have multiple identifiers for a single coverage, but it is possible.
-* The payor is handled as an external reference.
-It could point to a contained resource if the data is maintained as part of the Coverage instance or just have a 'display' element in situations where all that is known is the payor name.
+* The payer is handled as an external reference.
+It could point to a contained resource if the data is maintained as part of the Coverage instance or just have a 'display' element in situations where all that is known is the payer name.